KPZzz1985/StickRoomInMyAlbum_RelaxGame/README.md

 - Import a specially structured PSD file with layers for background, shadows (ghost outlines), and hidden sticker objects.
 - Automatically parse PSD layers into Unity GameObjects, recording sprite, position, and sorting order.
-- Generate a scrollable inventory UI of sticker icons.
+- Generate a three-slot carousel inventory UI with click navigation, highlight overlays, and a used/total sticker counter.
+- Allow only the center slot icon to be interactable (draggable).
-- Drag & drop stickers from inventory onto matching shadow outlines, snapping them into place, removing the shadow, and revealing nested placement zones or overlays.
+- Drag & drop stickers from inventory onto matching shadow outlines in world space, snapping them into place and activating nested placeholders or overlays.
-- Support two-layered stickers (e.g., cabinets with inner shelves) where nested placeholders appear only after the parent sticker is placed.
+- Support nested `Place_Zone` containers: placeholders within stickers only appear after their parent is placed.
-- Trigger animations when stickers are placed correctly, replacing static sprites with animated prefabs.
+- Trigger wave animations for carousel icons and bounce animations for sticker placements using UniTask.
+- Use custom shaders: `Custom/SpriteDistortion` for drag distortion, `UI/AlphaMaskWhite` for highlight overlays.
+- Full touch input support for mobile devices (Android/iOS).
 - Asynchronous operations use UniTask; UI text uses TextMeshPro.

 ---